deptofdefense/porglet/README.md

 Porglet works by having multiple low cost sensors working together to sweep through the 1 MHz to 6 GHz spectrum and attempt to identify and log any suspected drone signals.
 By using multiple low cost devices, we replicate the functionality of a large expensive SDR platform in a more disposable setup.

 The standalone version of porglet can be found [here](./standAlone/).
-In this version, each scanner operates as separate standalone programs operating and logging data in isolation.
-This build was designed for rapid deployment because by keeping the modules isolated there's no risk of cascading failures.
-However this version of porglet should also be the slowest, because there is no attempt to optimize the scanning techniques of the modules.

 The integrated version of porglet is found [here](./dev/)